Cheshire (comics): Skills and abilities

-Cheshire is a skilled hand-to-hand combatant, and is one of the premiere martial artists and hand-to-hand combatants in the DC Universe.
+Cheshire is one of the premiere martial artists and hand-to-hand combatants in the DC Universe.
 She is trained in several martial arts thought forever lost.
 In addition, Cheshire is also an expert triple-jointed acrobat, and uses this skill to move quickly and unexpectedly, and to also augment her fighting abilities.
 Of bigger concern are her artificial fingernails, which she dips in several varieties of poisons.
 She gives her weapons and other accessories a similar treatment.
 In Birds of Prey #63, Black Canary calls her "the second most deadly assassin in the world", only topped by Lady Shiva.

 In Aquaman and the Outsiders #11, Cheshire is called "the most dangerous woman alive".

 Other versions

 Flashpoint

-In the Flashpoint universe, Cheshire joined with the Amazons' Furies.
+An alternate timeline variant of Cheshire appears in Flashpoint as a member of the Amazons' Furies.

-Injustice: Gods Among Us

-In the Injustice reality, Cheshire was a criminal that was apprehended by Hawkgirl during the fifth year of Superman's Regime.

 DC vs. Vampires

-In DC vs. Vampires, Cheshire is saved from a vampire by Green Arrow and the latter warns her about the impeding vampire attack on humanity and asks Jade to be on her guard.
+An alternate universe variant of Cheshire makes a minor appearance in DC vs. Vampires #2.